catatsuy/purl/README.md

 This tool is made to be user-friendly and effective for different data handling tasks.

+## Input Processing Modes

+Purl has two ways to read input:

+1. **Multi-Line Mode (For Files)**
+   When you use a file, purl reads the whole file at once.
+This lets you use regular expressions that match across multiple lines.
+However, it waits until the file is finished, so it is not good for live data (like piped input).

+2. **Line Mode (For Standard Input)**
+   When you do not give a file (using standard input), purl automatically uses **line mode**.
+In this mode, purl reads one line at a time and prints the output immediately.
+You can also force this mode by using the `-line` option.

+   **Examples:**
+   - To process data from a file or pipe and force line-by-line reading:
+     ```bash
+     cat yourfile.txt | purl -line -replace "@search@replace@"
+     ```
+   - If no file is given, purl uses line mode by default so it does not wait forever:
+     ```bash
+     purl -line -filter "error"
+     ```

+This way, purl outputs data quickly when reading live input, and still supports multi-line matching when reading files.

 ### Regular Expressions and Multi-Line Mode in Purl

 Purl uses Go's `regexp` package with **Multi-Line Mode** (`(?m)`) always enabled.
 This makes line-based text processing intuitive and powerful.